Univ-Wyo-Education/S20-2150/Lectures/Lect-14/Lect-14.md

 3. Averag 264.3 out of 300 ( so high B ).
 4. Low 141, high 300 out of 300.
 5. It is graded - but I can't return it - I still have a couple of people that have yet to take it.
 So hopefully by Wednesday.

+## Homework

-6. Homework 2 is nearly done getting graded  - and will soon be return.
+1. Homework 2 is nearly done getting graded  - and will soon be return.
-7. Homework 3 .
+2. Homework 3 .
 Hm..
-8. Homework 4 - Build a MARIA emulator.
+3. Homework 4 - Build a MARIA emulator.

 ## In the News